 The Google Docs version works only in Chrome or Edge browsers, so you can't use it in Firefox or Safari.

 The WordPress version automatically detects your post title and content, but you still need to specify your target keyword manually.
 The plugin displays scores and recommendations in a sidebar that stays visible as you edit, similar to the Google Docs interface.
+It also includes snippet preview functionality so you can see how your title and meta description will appear in search results.

 Microsoft Word requires downloading the add-in through the Office Add-ins store within Word itself.
 Open Word, click Insert in the ribbon, then select Get Add-ins and search for Semrush.
 After installing, the assistant appears as a sidebar panel accessible from the Home tab.
+The Word 365 version supports the same scoring for readability, tone, and originality as the other platforms.

 You'll need to sign into your Semrush account each time you open Word unless you save your credentials.
 Enter your target keyword and the tool analyzes your document against ranking benchmarks just like the other versions.